PlanetaryRobotics/IrisRoverPackage/Apps/FlightSoftware/fprime/CubeRover/NetworkManager/docs/NetworkManager.md

 | | | |toBaud|U32|||
 |RadioBgApiPassthroughChange|6 (0x6)|Fired in response to a `Set_Radio_BgApi_Passthrough` command.
                 `from` will always be the state before the command.
-                `to` will always be the requested state in the command.
+                `to` will always be the actual state after running this command.
                 `changeMade` indicates whether the change was actually (successfully) changed.
 It can be false because either the change was not able to be made or because it didn't need to be